Dark mode

 Countertop material

-The material from which the working surface of the table is made.
+The material from which the surface of the table is made.
 This surface often has a special coating that provides additional protection and resilience, but the key characteristics of the countertop still depend on the base material.

 — Plywood.
-In the construction of tennis tables, usually, moisture-resistant plywood is used, due to which such models are most often referred to as all-weather (see "Type").
-Plywood achieves better rebound properties than melamine, but is less commonly used because more difficult to manufacture (to achieve the desired reliability, you have to apply various technological tricks).
+In the construction of tennis tables, usually, moisture-resistant plywood is usually used, due to which such models are most often referred to as all-weather (see "Type").
+Plywood achieves better rebound properties than melamine but is less commonly used because more difficult to manufacture (to achieve the desired reliability, you have to apply various technological tricks).

 — MDF.
 Abbreviation for Medium Density Fibreboard.
-MDF is somewhat more expensive than chipboard, but it is a more elastic material, which has a positive effect on the quality of the ball rebound, and is also more resistant to deformation.
+MDF is somewhat more expensive than chipboard, but it is a more elastic material, which has a positive effect on the quality of the ball rebound and is also more resistant to deformation.
 However, it is found exclusively among indoor tables (see "Type").

 Countertop thickness

-The thicker the work surface — the more high-quality and professional the table is considered to be, the better rebound it provides, the less prone to deformation and, accordingly, the more expensive it is.
+The thicker the countertop — the more high-quality and professional the table is considered to be, the better rebound it provides, the less prone to deformation and, accordingly, the more expensive it is.
 However, note that only countertops made of the same material can be compared in thickness (see above).
-So, countertops made of chipboard up to 18 mm thick are usually classified as amateur, from 18 to 22 mm — as semi-professional, from 25 mm — as professional.
+So, countertops made of chipboard up to 18 mm thick are usually classified as amateur, from 18 to 22 mm — as semi-professional, and from 25 mm — as professional.
 In turn, for the most advanced melamine models, the thickness of the working surface does not exceed 10 mm.

 Base profile

 The size of the main parts of the table base in a section, in other words, the thickness of these parts.
 A larger profile, on the one hand, has a positive effect on strength and massiveness (see "Weight"), on the other hand, it affects the cost.
 Manufacturers select this parameter in such a way that the base can at least normally withstand the weight of the countertop; and since advanced models are equipped with thick and, accordingly, heavy countertops, their base must also be strong.
-This means that a large profile is often (though not always) a sign of a high quality table.
+This means that a large profile is often (though not always) a sign of a high-quality table.

 Weight

 The weight of a tennis table is, to some extent, an indication of its overall class.
-A more advanced model, usually, also weighs more: it has a thicker tabletop, a more solid base, such a table is more stable and harder to move.
-Among models for indoors (see "Type"), weight up to 70 kg is typical for amateur tables, from 70 to 110 — for semi-professional, above 110 — for professional.
-The weight of all-weather tables can vary from 40 to 100 kg.
+A more advanced model, usually, also weighs more: it has a thicker tabletop, and a more solid base, such a table is more stable and harder to move.
+Among models for indoors (see "Type"), weight up to 70 kg is typical for amateur tables, from 70 to 110 — for semi-professional, and above 110 — for professional.
+The weight of all-weather tables can vary from 40 to 100